LumosLiang/-Learn-System-Design/Systeam Design notes.md

 - What **scale** is expected from the system ?
 - How much **storage** will we need?
-  - is photos videos included?
+  - Are photos videos included?
 - What network bandwidth usage are we expecting?
+This is critical for deciding how we will manage:
-  - traffic,
+  - traffic
   - balance load

 ## System interface definition